What Are the Best Types of Candles or Candle Wax?

 When making a gel candle, the gel cools rapidly and solidifies so working fast is essential.
 Often bubbles get trapped as a result and the candle doe not look as tidy.
 Also, gel candles require a cotton wick that has not been dipped in wax.
 The coating on a cotton wick turns the gel cloudy closest to the core.

-Often gel candles use cotton wicks with a zinc core to help it stand up straight.
+Often gel candles use cotton wicks with a zinc core to help them stand up straight.
 This is a better look but a dirtier burn.
 Also, gel candles have a high risk to flare up on the top of the candle.
 I stick to the decorative features of this candle.

 Other types of candles are made from palm oils, coconut wax, and vegetable waxes.
 Many of these can be mixed to create your special formula and I would encourage you to test some combinations.